 Leading in national and international rankings.

-The Executive Committee of WHU steers the School to ensure it fulfils its duties, is constantly developed, and continues to pursue its objectives.
-The committee consists of the following members:
+The Core Leadership Team of WHU steers the School to ensure it fulfils its duties, is constantly developed, and continues to pursue its objectives.
+The team consists of the following members:

 Global Partner Universities

 Please note that only a selection of partner universities can be offered each semester.
 This depends on a variety of factors, including the number of students we receive from abroad.

 At the forefront of trends, research, and developments, WHU ensures that it consistently contributes intellectually, in methodology, and to thought leadership focused on digital themes.
 WHU enriches face-to-face learning with digital means and tools to offer the best learning experience for students.

 A shared responsibility for all stakeholders –

 Our claim ‘Excellence in Management Education’ focuses on high standards in study, teaching, research, and practical application.
 Quality management is led by key members of the School and undertaken by all stakeholder groups.
 We are united in the ambition to continuously improve our high standards.
 Our accreditations and outstanding rankings confirm our success and provide motivation to keep on striving for the best results.